young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

 ---

 Function:
-    Returns the sine of an angle (expressed in radians).
+    Returns the sine of a number.

 Format:
     SIN( <number> )